-How To Use QR Codes In Ads (Print and Video)
+How To Use QR Codes In Ads For Better Engagement Online & Offline

-If there’s an upside to the pandemic of 2020, it’s that consumers were forced to reacquaint themselves with QR Codes.
+If there was an upside to the pandemic of 2020, it’s that consumers were forced to reacquaint themselves with QR Codes.

 People quickly learned if they wanted to read a menu – or get their hamburger – they were going to have to scan a QR Code at a restaurant.

-They’re becoming more prevalent with each passing day in print ads and on television.
+You’re seeing more every day in print ads and on television.

 Why Should You Use QR Codes In Your Marketing?